It’s expensive, but the Apple MacBook Air M2 (2022) is a wonderful machine that looks great, performs exceptionally and lasts a long time on a charge.

 - Notch is slightly annoying but easy to ignore

-The screen on the MacBook Air M2 (2022) is the largest you’ll find on Apple’s Air series and it is a great panel – even if it lacks some of the skills you might find elsewhere.
+The screen on the MacBook Air M2 (2022) is the largest you’ll find on Apple’s Air series – though there are rumblings a 15-inch model might arrive in 2023.
+It is a great panel – even if it lacks some of the skills you might find elsewhere.